arnabpanja/MyRepoR/README.md

 You will see some plots with ggplot2 as well which does not need mentioning

-Thanks.
 Keep watching this space for some good stuff on R !!!

+Thanks !!!